 Adding a track (1″ for smaller boats, 1.25″ for larger boats) enhances your flexibility to adjust your pole height as needed.
 Also, the front of some masts are not conducive to a ring.
 As above, determine the optimal height you need, with your genoa out fully and with your genoa partially furled.
 See how high you can reach and how low you may want to put it (slide down mast for tacking or storage).
 Measure twice, drill once, beware that your halyards and mast wiring may be right where you are drilling.

 3) Mast track with line control:

 Elaborate line control mast mount systems are also available from chandleries but will end up costing you more than the cost of the pole.
-These are slick, allow the pole to be permanently attached to the mast ring, enable you to hoist this ring up high with lines and turning blocks, and then snap in the bottom end.
+These are slick, allow the pole to be permanently attached to the mast ring, enable you to hoist this ring up high on the mast with lines and turning blocks, and then snap in the bottom end.
 These are highly recommended when you have a large, heavy, unwieldy pole.

 There are a very wide range of alternatives for mounting your whisker pole when it is not in use.
 The simplest solution is clipping one end on a shroud and setting the forward end at the bow.
 A step up from that would be to hang a bungie cord on your bow pulpit to hold the forward end of the pole.
-Other official solutions are available for stansion mounting brackets.
+Other official solutions are available for stantion mounting brackets.
 Deck chocks are also available but cluttering your deck with a tripping hazard and result in holes in your fiberglass, therefore not recommended.

 We are in the Toronto area, and proudly Canadian.
 Buy your whisker pole from us.